SarpEymenSeker/SarpEymenSeker/README.md

 # 💫 About Me:
-I'm a preparatory high school student.
+I'm a 9th grade high school student.

 ## 🌐 Socials: